-Domain: Leadership and De cision N 1aking lm plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A Tuny 4.
+Domain: Leadership and Decision Making Im plementa ation Sta tus Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet ВА Fully 4.
 School administrators advocate for all SWDs to have the same school choice options as students without disabilities to ensure all SWDs receive educational services in their neighborhood school or school of choice.
 The principal contacts the district to obtain information about SWDs who do not attend the school because of the type or severity of their disability or perceived lack of services available at the school.
 The principal requests services and supports to follow SWDs in the school.
 The school has a diverse student population that reflects the full range of students who live in the neighborhood school zone, including those with significant disabilities.
 The school is equipped to provide educational services to all students.
 Families perceive the school as being able to address their child's needs, regardless of the type or severity of disability.
-Survey Results Sugge school administrator requests for information (e.g., emails, memo s) to the o district offi ice, roster of SWDs in school's zone who are not attending the allocat disenfr at scho ing resources for all SWDs to receive educat ranchisement from the communities within vools based on their exceptionality, unintende ndicator addresses the practice of placing SWDs in schools cional services in their neighborhood school or school of ch which they live and lack opportunities to build natural relat ed consequences include further isolation of students with without disabilities.
-Please see the Appendices: Glossary of oice.
-Stud ionships a significan ents who mong the disabilitie are transp students es and bar orted to a in the ass riers to so attend other schools are at risk of igned school.
-With the practice of placing SWDs cheduling SWDs into heterogeneous classrooms
+Y School has 2 SVE classes, all SWD participate in elective classes with GenEd students.
+They layout of the school and classrooms facilitates the transition of ESE students to feel adequate.
+Sugge school. administrator requests for information (e.g., emails, memo s) to the district off ice, roster r of SWDs in school's zone who are not attending the and all disenfr at scho ocating resources for all SWDs to receive ec anchisement from the communities within vools based on their exceptionality, unintende indicator addresses the practice of placing SWDs in schools ducational services in their neighborhood school or school owhich they live and lack opportunities to build natural related consequences include further isolation of students with without disabilities.
+Please see the Appendices: Glossary of choice. ionships a significant Students or mong the disabilitie who are tr students es and bar ansported in the ass riers to so I to attend other schools are at risk of igned school.
+With the practice of placing SWDs heduling SWDs into heterogeneous classrooms